 2. Prepare to Respond to Warranty Questions Quickly

 One of the best ways to keep your clients happy, no matter how their warranty claim turns out, is to be responsive and supportive.
-You should strive to be just as on top of customer questions and communications during the warranty process as you were when the panels were first installed.
+You should strive to be just as on top of customer questions and communications during the warranty process as you were when the solar panels were first installed.

-To achieve this, it’s important to be able to reference a customer’s history with your company and the terms of their solar warranties at a moment’s notice.
+To achieve this, it’s important to be able to reference a customer’s history with your company and the terms of their solar panel warranties at a moment’s notice.
 Capturing records digitally and having all of the necessary documentation of a customer’s solar installation in one place can go a long way in enabling a speedy response.
 With the right system, you can link documentation like warranty information to a project, so you’re never left searching for long-lost paper documentation when a customer calls with questions.

 3. (For Installers) Partner with an O&M Company